MicrosoftDocs/well-architected/well-architected/devops/automation-infrastructure.md

 description: Learn about the concept of repeatable infrastructure.
 Use Azure landing zones.
 Deploy infrastructure with code.
 Automate deployments with ARM templates and Terraform.
 author: martinekuan
 ms.author: martinek
-ms.date: 04/27/2023
+ms.date: 04/28/2023
 ms.topic: conceptual
-ms.service: architecture-center
+ms.service: waf
-ms.subservice: well-architected
+ms.subservice: waf-pillar-excellence
 products:
   - azure-resource-manager
 ms.custom:
   - article
 ---

-# Repeatable Infrastructure
+# Repeatable infrastructure

 Historically, deploying a new service or application involves manual work such as procuring and preparing hardware, configuring operating environments, and enabling monitoring solutions.
 Ideally, an organization would have multiple environments in which to test deployments.
 These test environments should be similar enough to production that deployment and run time issues are detected before deployment to production.
 This manual work takes time, is error-prone, and can produce inconsistencies between the environments if not done well.

 Cloud computing changes the way we procure infrastructure.
 No longer are we unboxing, racking, and cabling physical infrastructure.
 We have internet accessible management portals and REST interfaces to help us.
 We can now provision virtual machines, databases, and other cloud services on demand and globally.
 When we no longer need cloud services, they can be easily deleted.

 However, cloud computing alone doesn't remove the effort and risk in provisioning infrastructure.
-When using a cloud portal to build systems, many of the same manual configuration tasks remain.
+When you use a cloud portal to build systems, many of the same manual configuration tasks remain.
 Application servers require configuration, databases need networking, and firewalls need firewalling.

 ## Azure landing zones (repeatable environment configuration)